haltcase/babel-plugin-partial-application/readme.md

 - [LightScript][lightscript] - the compile-to-JS language this plugin is written in, leveraging [Babel][babel]
 - [lodash/fp][lodash-fp] - functional adaptation of the great Lodash utility library
 - [Ramda][ramda] - highly functional programming-oriented utility library
+- [babel-plugin-transform-scala-lambda][scala-lambda] - a similar plugin for more limited Scala-like lambda syntax

 ## contributing